| | |

 Parmesan, Roasted Garlic, and Basil Breadsticks

-Roast the garlic then let cool.
-Once the garlic is cool, remove each clove from the peeling and chop.
+Roast the garlic, then let it cool.
+Once the garlic is cool, remove each clove from the peel and chop.

 Parmesan, Roasted Garlic, and Basil Breadsticks

-Cover and let rise in a warm place until doubled in size (about 40 minutes).
+Cover and let it rise in a warm place until doubled in size (about 40 minutes).

 Parmesan, Roasted Garlic, and Basil Breadsticks